Kamila Valieva: 2020–2021 season

 Valieva skated at the 2020 Russian test skates in Moscow, showcasing her new programs for the 2020–21 season.
 She executed a quad toe combination in her free skate.
 She competed at the second stage of the Russian Cup.
 There, she skated cleanly, placing first in the short program but third in the free skate due to several unexpected mistakes.
 She won the silver medal.
 She later competed at the fifth stage of the Russian Cup.
 There, she placed first in the short program, with one step out on a triple Axel attempt.
 In the free skate, she also placed first, completing two quadruple toe loops (one in combination) and with only one mistake on a triple Lutz.
 She placed first, winning the gold medal with one of the highest total scores in Russian domestic competition.

 Making her senior Russian Championships debut, Valieva placed second in the short program despite falling on her triple Axel.
-She also placed second in the free skate with two clean quads landed, and, despite an underrotated triple flip, won the silver medal.
+She also placed second in the free skate with two clean quads landed, and, despite an under rotated triple flip, won the silver medal.

 Following the national championships, Valieva participated in the 2021 Channel One Trophy, a televised team competition organized in lieu of the canceled European Championships.
 Selected to the Red Machine team by captain Alina Zagitova, Valieva won both the short program and free skates, helping her team win the trophy.
 At her final event of the season, Valieva participated in the senior Russian Cup Final, winning the short program by a wide margin.
-In the free skate, she attempted a quadruple Salchow in competition for the first time but fell and made additional errors on both quad toe loop attempts.
-As a result, she finished third in the segment; however, the strength of her short program score allowed her to win the overall event by 2.04 points over teammate Maiia Khromykh.
+In the free skate, she attempted a quadruple salchow in competition for the first time but fell and made additional errors on both quad toe loop attempts.
+As a result, she finished third in the segment; however, the strength of her short program score allowed her to win the overall event by 2.04 points over Khromykh.